isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Dec.rst

 ##############

 For December we're getting back to BigQuery.
 And, wow, we have a good one this month.
-Perhaps you've heard of `GTEx <https://www.gtexportal.org/home/>`_ ?
-The massive collection of data from X number of healthy tissues?
-Well we've put in the CLOUD!
+Perhaps you've heard of `The Genotype-Tissue Expression (GTEx) project <https://www.gtexportal.org/home/>`_ ?
+It's a fantastic collection of data; different donors provided a wide range of healthy tissue samples.

-GTEx has made available a large collection of 10294 samples that includes expression and genomic data.
+Previously GTEx has made available this large collection of 10294 samples that includes expression and genomic data.
 You can see the `documentation <https://www.gtexportal.org/home/documentationPage>`_ for a complete description.

+Well... we've put in the CLOUD!

+As a first pass, we thought it would be interesting to compare gene expression signatures across TCGA and GTEx, to look at the correlation between all pairs of tissue types.

+The query does the following:
+* selects most variable genes from each data source
+* builds sub-tables of the expression data
+* ranks the expression data within each sample
+* performs a correlation of the ranks (Spearman's)
+* returns 545,317 rows(!) where each row is a tissue from TCGA and a tissue from GTEx.

+Amazingly, this query processes 12.7 GB and only takes about 12 seconds!

 .. code-block:: sql